top of page

 In addition to women's health & body literacy, I specialize in chronic pain management.
 I spent a year on research at the LA County Department of Health Services supporting the Integrative Medicine Health Coach Training Program for Chronic Pain Management.
 There, we trained DHS practitioners on evidence-informed modalities, including acupressure, tai chi, stress reduction techniques, and coaching skills for chronic pain support groups.
 Knowing that these skills empower practitioners and their patients with non-pharmacological tools for pain management has been incredibly rewarding.

 Outside of my practice, I am an East-West acupuncturist fellow (2021-2023) at the UCLA Center for East West Medicine where I help develop integrative medicine training programs.
-I am also pursuing my Doctorate in Acupuncture & Oriental Medicine (DAOM) with a specialization in Women's Health (2023-2025).
-My research interests include the role of Integrative Medicine in the early detection and treatment of uterine fibroids.
+I am also completing my Doctorate in Acupuncture & East Asian Medicine (DAOM) with a specialization in Women's Health (2023-2025).
+My research interests include examining the mechanisms and interventions of ovarian aging, advocating for the early detection and intervention of uterine fibroids, and improving body literacy outcomes.

 During my free time, you'll find me out in nature any chance I get -- skiing, hiking, paddle boarding, biking with our adventure pom, Bear.
-A Seattle native, I love that living in LA means access to the sunny desert, snowy mountains, or being out on the water are all within reach!
+A Seattle native, I love that living in LA puts the sunny desert, snowy mountains, or being out on the water all within reach!

 CONTACT